Dutch Baby Pancakes are a simple but indulgent breakfast!

 Ingredients for Dutch Baby on a marble counter

-2. Blend all ingredients together (or whisk in a bowl).
+2. Blend all ingredients together (or whisk in a bowl) and pour it into the hot pan.

 Serve hot right from the skillet with your favorite fruit, syrups, or toppings.
 Strawberry sauce or blueberry sauce are great additions, especially with some homemade whipped cream!